-Your details will be provided to us.
-It is then our job to decide whether to approve you as an employer, before you enter into any training contract.
+Your details and the form will be provided to us by the Apprenticeship Network provider.
+We will then decide whether to approve you as an employer before you can enter into any training contract.

 Some of the criteria we consider include:

-The premises in which the apprentice/trainee is to be employed.
+the premises in which the apprentice or trainee is to be employed.

 has the appropriate qualifications, knowledge and skill